Lorentz oscillator model

-The Lorentz oscillator model describes the optical response of bound charges.
+The Lorentz oscillator model (classical electron oscillator or CEO model) describes the optical response of bound charges.
 The model is named after the Dutch physicist Hendrik Antoon Lorentz.
 It is a classical, phenomenological model for materials with characteristic resonance frequencies (or other characteristic energy scales) for optical absorption, e.g. ionic and molecular vibrations, interband transitions (semiconductors), phonons, and collective excitations.

 Derivation of electron motion

 The model is derived by modeling an electron orbiting a massive, stationary nucleus as a spring-mass-damper system.
 The electron is modeled to be connected to the nucleus via a hypothetical spring and its motion is damped by via a hypothetical damper.
 The damping force ensures that the oscillator's response is finite at its resonance frequency.
-For a time-harmonic driving force which originates from the electric field, Newton’s second law can be applied to the electron to obtain the motion of the electron and expressions for the dipole moment, polarization, susceptibility, and dielectric function.
+For a time-harmonic driving force which originates from the electric field, Newton's second law can be applied to the electron to obtain the motion of the electron and expressions for the dipole moment, polarization, susceptibility, and dielectric function.

 Equation of motion for electron oscillator: